Papooch/VSC_HopfieldNetwork/README.md

 VSC_HopfieldNetwork

 This program demostrates the use of Hopfield neural network on a 2D monochrome images.
-It was created for a chool project on the Brno University of Technology
+It was created as a school project on the Brno University of Technology

 Input files format
 ----